NotePlan/plugins/jgclark.Summaries/README.md

 There are now 3 ways of running this: as the "/appendProgressUpdate" command; through [templates](#calling-from-a-template), or by [x-callback call](#calling-by-x-callback).
 The various settings are common, but how they are applied differ depending which method is used to invoke it.
 The settings and their meaning are introduced next, and differences in how they're applied are described in the following sections.

 ### Settings for appendProgressUpdate
-The many **settings** for this command are set in the Plugin Prererence pane:
+The many **settings** for this command are set in the Plugin Preference pane:

 - What time period should the Progress update cover?
 Pick one of the options: 'wtd' or 'userwtd' (two week-to-date options), 'last7d' (last 7 days), 'mtd' (month to date), 'last2w' (last 2 weeks), 'last4w' (last 4 weeks).
 Note: `wtd` and `userwtd` behave slightly differently to each other:
   - `wtd` is the week to date using ISO standard (Monday)